 ACTION ALERT: Call Tallahassee About Medical Cannabis

-On March 14 and 15th, Dr. Gordon and I traveled to the Florida State Capital in Tallahassee.
+On March 14 and 15th, Dr. Gordon traveled to the Florida State Capital in Tallahassee.
 The goal was to meet with as many legislators as possible to lobby on behalf of our patients for a fair medical cannabis program.

 What you need to know

 - There have been 6 bills introduced to implement Amendment 2 – five from the Senate, one from the House.